-Discussion/Laboratory Sections: Learning physics means doing physics-discussing physics concepts, working in the laboratory, and working (many) physics problems.
+Discussion/Laboratory Sections: Learning physics means doing physics-discussing physics concepts, working in the laboratory, and working out (many) physics problems.
 Your Discussion/ Laboratory Sections ("DLs") are designed to help you learn the course material by working with it in as many ways as possible.
-In most of your DL sessions you will be working in groups, with help from your GSI, on materials that we have developed to do the following: help improve your conceptual understanding of the course material, see how the material relates to everyday life, and build strong problem solving skills for each topic.
+In most of your DL sessions you will be working in groups, with help from your GSI, on materials that we have developed to do the following: to help improve your conceptual understanding of the course material, to see how the material relates to everyday life, and to build strong problem solving skills for each topic.
 The goal is for you to learn how to do physics, and the sections will thus not be based on your GSI lecturing or solving sample problems on the board while you just watch.
 We expect all students to attend and participate in sections, but you will not be graded on your performance in solving worksheet problems; they are, rather, for your practice.

 Labs: In some weeks, as shown on the Course Syllabus, you will complete laboratory exercises that are also designed to help you explore the main course concepts.
 You will get your labs listed as parts of the workbook available at the bookstore.
 Lab sections meet every week regardless of whether there is a lab for that week.
 Your work for the labs will be completed on handouts that can be found in your Physics 7B Workbook.
 You will hand in your work before you leave the lab.
 Because our labs are closely integrated with the rest of the course, they must be completed when scheduled.
 If for a valid reason (e.g., illness) you must miss your DL section's lab time, alert your GSI and try to complete the lab with another DL section during that same week.
 We will also leave one set-up in the room for an additional week, so if necessary one time during the semester with approval from your GSI, you may make up a lab in a different DL section the following week.
 Uncompleted labs will count as a "zero" in computing your course grade, and your final course grade will be further reduced by 1/3 letter (B+ to B, etc.) for each missing lab.
-If you are in trouble (behind in homework, doing worse in the course than you would like, etc.) for whatever reason, please let us know.
-We'll try to help!
-Additional help is available through the Student Learning Center (Golden Bear Center), the Honors Society, the Society of Physics Students, and the Physics Scholars Program.
-Inquire in the Physics Department Undergraduate Student Services Office (368 LeConte Hall) for further information.